Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Analysis and Results

 \subsection{Tearing instability analysis}

-Before we estimate the growth rate of tearing mode instability, we should analyze the properties of current sheet in the system, which influence the growth rate.
-From Eq.~\ref{eq:tr_grate} we see, that the growth rate increases with the decrease of the current sheet thickness $\delta$ and the increase of the perturbation wavelength $k$.
-These two quantities also determine the instability condition $k \delta < 1$.
+Before we estimate the growth rate of tearing instability, we shall analyze the properties of current sheets in the system.
+From Eqs.~(\ref{eq:tr_grate_furth_short}) and (\ref{eq:tr_grate_furth_long}) we see, that the growth rate $\gamma$ increases with the decrease of the current sheet thickness $\delta$.
+It also increases with the perturbation wavenumber $k$ for $k < k_{max}$ (i.e., for long-wavelength modes), and decreases with $k$ for $k > k_{max}$ (i.e., for short-wavelength modes).
+These two quantities, $\delta$ and $k$, also determine the instability condition $k \delta < 1$.
 Therefore, we will analyze them first.

-In the left plot of Figure~\ref{fig:csheet_dimensions} we show the distribution of current sheet thicknesses $\delta$ in all detected current sheet cells in the model with sound speed $a = 1.0$ at times $t = 0.1$, $1.0$, $3.0$, $5.0$, and $7.0$.
+In the left plot of Figure~\ref{fig:csheet_dimensions} we show the distribution of current sheet thicknesses $\delta$ for all detected current sheet cells at times $t = 0.1$, $1.0$, $3.0$, $5.0$, and $7.0$.
 Two vertical lines correspond to the effective cell size $h = 1/2048$ (left) and the initial current sheet thickness $\delta_{ini} = 3.16\times10^{-3}$.
-We see that at initial times two populations of the samples corresponding current sheet regions, the first one which is dominating, where its thickness broadens to values several times larger than the initial thickness $\delta_{ini}$, and the second one characterized by very broad current sheets with $\delta$ comparable to a fraction of the unit length $L$ (see the green line in Fig.~\ref{fig:csheet_dimensions} corresponding to $t = 3.0$).
-This population of broad current sheets seems to be transient, since at $t = 5.0$ (red line in Fig.~\ref{fig:csheet_dimensions}) it is significantly decreased.
-For $t \ge 5.0$, the distributions are not characterized by two populations anymore, and they shift to much smaller values of $\delta$, becoming at a fraction of the detected current sheet samples comparable or below the effective cell size $h$, indicating a sharp change of magnetic field orientation across the sheet (only two cells to change the polarization of magnetic field lines) and probably related to turbulent dynamics near the sheet plane.
-On the other side, the number of current sheet samples quickly decays with the value of $\delta$, indicating that thick current sheets are not too common in the system anymore.
+We see that at initial times two populations of samples corresponding to current sheet regions form.
+The first dominating one is characterized by thickness which broadens to values several times larger than the initial thickness $\delta_{ini}$, and the second one characterized by very broad current sheets with $\delta$ comparable to a fraction of the unit length $L$ (see, e.g., green line in Fig.~\ref{fig:csheet_dimensions} corresponding to $t = 3.0$).
+The population of broad current sheets seems to be transient, since at $t = 5.0$ (red line in Fig.~\ref{fig:csheet_dimensions}) it is significantly suppressed.
+For $t \ge 5.0$, the distribution is not characterized by two populations anymore, and it shifts to smaller values of $\delta$ with a significant fraction of the detected current sheet samples comparable or below the effective cell size $h$, indicating a sharp change of magnetic field orientation across the sheet (only two cells to change the polarization of magnetic field lines) and probably related to turbulent dynamics near the sheet plane.
+On the other side, the number of current sheet samples quickly decays with the value of $\delta$, indicating that thick current sheets are not common in the system anymore.